carlynorama/USDHelloWorld/VISIONPRO.md

 This is easily accomplished via Reality Composer Pro UI, using the "Add Component Button" (Put model in Scene, add to instance in Scene seems to be the way.)

-However, if you wanted to do so programatically, in theory one could use the following code instead, but I have found it temperamental getting it to work with USD files.
-(TODO: Adapt code from <https://developer.apple.com/forums/thread/119773>?)
+However, if you wanted to do so programmatically, in theory one could use something like the following code instead, but I have found it temperamental getting it to work with USD files.

 ```swift
 //based on https://developer.apple.com/forums/thread/734110